UNCNSRD-Label/uncnsrdlabel.com/README.md

 In order to use the Shopify's Storefront API, you need to install the [Headless app](https://apps.shopify.com/headless) in your Shopify store.

-Once installed, you'll need to create a `SHOPIFY_STOREFRONT_ACCESS_TOKEN` environment variable and use the public access token as the value
+Once installed, you'll need to create a `NEXT_PUBLIC_SHOPIFY_STOREFRONT_ACCESS_TOKEN` environment variable and use the public access token as the value

 > Note: Shopify does offer a Node.js Storefront API SDK.
 We use the Storefront API via GraphQL directly instead of the Node.js SDK so we have more control over fetching and caching.